 The first thing that you should know when visiting the Faroe Islands this time of year is that you do not need as many days as you do in summer to cover the best of the Faroe Islands.
 There are almost no boat tours running in winter and some hiking trails are difficult to access due to slippery paths.
 However, do not worry, as there are still plenty of unbelievable sight to explore between the winter months from October to March.

-There are almost no tourists in the Faroe Islands during winter, which is low season, so you will have the many unspoiled sights for yourself.
+Faroe Islands in winter means low season.
+There are almost no tourists in winter so you will have the many unspoiled sights for yourself.
 Hotels and Airbnb accommodation are also cheaper in winter.

 The towering rock formation Trøllkonufingur in Sandavágur here seen from the nearby villgae Miðvágur.
 Photo by Yannik Photography on Shutterstock.